10 Beautiful Font Combinations For All Your Design Needs

 Primarily because most graphic designers go for newer (and free-er) typefaces in their plans.

-That said, it is important not to forget about Times New Roman, or throw it to one side like an old toy that has been overplayed.
+That said, it is essential not to forget about Times New Roman or throw it to one side like an old toy that has been overplayed.

-It is still a great typeface; it is a highly readable, classic serif, that will also bring a sense of familiarity and tradition to your design.
+It is still a great typeface; it is a highly readable, classic serif that will bring a sense of familiarity and tradition to your design.

-Combining fonts is a risky business, but one that can pay off with great rewards.
+Combining fonts is a risky business, but one that can pay off with tremendous rewards.

-Here we have ten beautiful, ready-made font combinations that are sure to delight in a variety of contexts.
+Here we have ten beautiful, ready-made font combinations that are sure to delight in various contexts.

-Whether you are going for old-fashioned or contemporary, friendly or professional, we have got the duo for you.
+Whether you are going for old-fashioned or contemporary, friendly or professional, we have the duo for you.

-Also, remember, beautiful fonts make for beautiful brands.
+Also, remember that beautiful fonts make for beautiful brands.

-If you are feeling bold, and you want to create your own font combination, just follow our guidelines: complement or contrast; never conflict.
+If you are feeling bold, and want to create your own font combination, just follow our guidelines: complement or contrast; never conflict.

-Look for bold oppositions (the more variety, the better) because minor differences clash.
+Look for bold oppositions in the font pairing chart (the more variety, the better) because minor differences clash.

 Establish a hierarchy using weight, size or colour – and when in doubt, you can always fall back on a trusty superfamily.